University of the Chinese Academy of Sciences: History

-In 2012, GUCAS was renamed University of the Chinese Academy of Sciences (UCAS).
+In 2012, CAS Graduate School was renamed the University of the Chinese Academy of Sciences.

 In 2014, UCAS began to recruit undergraduates.

 On November 7, 2014, the University of Chinese Academy of Sciences officially participated in the activities of the C9 League, an alliance of elite Chinese universities offering comprehensive and leading education.
 However, it was not an official member.